Federated search: Federated searches present a number of significant challenges, as compared with conventional, single-source searches: 1. Passing of credentials

 Some of this challenge of mapping to a common form can be solved if the federated resources support linked open data via RDF.
 Ontologies (rules) can be added to map results to common forms using that technology.

-Another challenge is sorting and scoring results.
+3. Sorting and scoring results

 Each web resource has its own notion of relevance score, and may support some sorted results orders.
 Relevance varies greatly among "federates" in the search, so knowing how to interleave results to show the most relevant is difficult or impossible.

-Another challenge is robust query.
+4. Robust query

 Federated search may have to restrict itself to the minimal set of query capabilities that are common to all federates.
 E.g. if Google supports negation and quoted phrases, but science.gov does not, it will be impossible for the federated search to support negated, quoted phrases.

-Another challenge is availability and timeout.
+5. Availability and timeout

 As the number of federates (federated sources) grows, the likelihood of one or more slow or offline federates becomes high.
 The federated search must decide when to consider a federate offline, or wait for a slow response.
 Response times will be dictated by the slowest federate of the bunch.